A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: GPT-3.5 Details

 We share prompts for summarization, simplification, and the combination of the two (joint).
 In the main paper, summarization is denoted as s, m, l depending on length, where s has 1 word and m has 4 words for every 7 words in l.
 Simplification is denoted by l+e, l+i, l+u.
 Joint is s+e, s+i, s+u.

 We reduce the cost in terms of input token counts by batching our inputs.
 For example, we are generating 3 different summarizations per paragraph, but the source paragraph is the same in all 3 cases.
 So, instead of passing the input once for each level of summarization (3 times total), we pass the input once, and ask for all summarizations to be present in the output, reducing our input tokens by a factor of 3.
-So, our final prompts are as follows for summarization, simplification, and joint:
+We do the same for simplification and joint.
+So, if we want to generate summarization, simplification, and joint captions for a given ground truth caption, we must make 3 calls to the API (or, if hosted locally, one would have 3 forward passes).
+Remarkably, the model did not generate a malformed response a single time; in every case, we received each of the 3 requested outputs, properly tagged.
+It is worth mentioning these could possibly all be batched for a single pass, although at the time of preparing the dataset, the model was less robust under such conditions.
+If using our strategy for query expansion, discussed in Section~\ref{subsec:inference_improvements}, one would ideally batch all desired axes for a single pass, for the sake of speed.

+The resulting costs can be computed in terms of tokens.
+The summarization prompt is approximately 180 tokens, not including the paragraph.
+For the 14,926 ActivityNet videos we consider, whose captions are an average of 49.8 words per caption, this means we submitted approximately 3.5 million input tokens for the 3 levels of summarization.
+Input tokens for the other two axes can be computed similarly.
+If using certain proprietary models, one must also consider the cost for output tokens, which can be estimated based on the length of the input paragraph compared to the word counts we provide for each dimension in Table~\ref{tab:automatic_statistics}.
+So, our final prompts are as follows for summarization, simplification, and joint.
+Note the use of ``primary school'' to generate our ``elementary'' level captions, and ``secondary school'' to generate ``intermediate'' captions.